johnstevenson/wprs-api/docs/00-intro.md

 ## Curl options

-The library uses `curl` under the hood, coupled with `composer/ca-bundle` for cross-platform certificate location.
-If this doesn't work for your configuration, you can supply additional options using the `setCurlOptions()` method which is available on all endpoints.
+The library uses _curl_ under the hood, coupled with `composer/ca-bundle` for cross-platform certificate discovery.
+If this doesn't work with your setup, you can supply additional _curl_ options using the `setCurlOptions()` method which is available on all endpoints.

-This method takes an array of options that will be passed to PHP's _curl_setopt_array()_.
+This method takes an array of options which will be passed internally to the PHP function [curl_setopt_array()][curlsetopts].

 ### User-Agent
-The library sets this request header to `Needs-An-API/1.0`.
-To change it to something else:
+This request header is set to `Needs-An-API/1.0`, but you can change it to something else:

 ```php
 $endpoint = Factory::createEndpoint($type, $discipline);